tlarrain98/fftuna/README.md

 # Database Schema
 The database schema can be found at `server/schema.sql`.
+Make sure that the foreign keys for `users.username` cascade update, otherwise it won't be possible to change the username.

 # To run the project: